CoppingEthan/Deepseek-R1-with-Realtime-Thinking-Preview/README.md

 # Deepseek R1 Manifold Pipe with Real-Time Thinking

-**Adapted code from MCode-Team to add realtime preview of the thinking process for Deepseek R1 and Deepseek Chat.**
+**Realtime preview of the thinking process for Deepseek R1 and Deepseek Chat support.**

-I would like to thank the original author, MCode-Team, for sharing this code.
-This project builds upon their work and I hope it serves as a helpful modification.

 ```
 """